ixqifeba/ixqifeba.github.io/content/posts/imprints.md

 spring to life.

 Cast me off,
-cotyledon and all,
----
 booster rockets strapped,
-sails and supplies;
+sails and supplies,
+cotyledon and all;
-a ruderal
+a ruderal,
-to forge itself
+to forge its roots
 and
-to bloom beauty
-anywhere.
---/
-to forge? roots
-and
 to bloom
 anywhere.

-(Space metaphor?)
 </div>